 In the opinion of the Board the independent directors on the Board of the Company arepersons with integrity expertise and experience relevant to the operation of the Companyand they all have qualiied in the online proiciency self-assessment test conducted by theprescribed institute.

 In the opinion of the Board of Directors all Independent

 Directors of the Company fulills the conditions speciied in the Act and Rules madethereunder.

 21. BOARD EVALUATION

-Nomination and Remuneration Committee with specific focus on the performance andeffective functioning of the Board and its Committees.
-The evaluation process inter aliaconsiders attendance of Directors at Board and committee meetings acquaintance withbusiness communicating inter se board members the time spent by each of the Boardmembers core competencies personal characteristics accomplishment of specificresponsibilities and expertise.
+Nomination and Remuneration Committee with a specific focus on the performance andeffective functioning of the Board and its Committees.
+The evaluation process inter aliaconsiders attendance of Directors at Board and committee meetings acquaintance withbusiness communication inter se board members the time spent by each of the Boardmembers core competencies personal characteristics accomplishment of specificresponsibilities and expertise.

 The performance of the Board was evaluated by the Board after seeking inputs from allthe Directors on the basis of the criteria such as the Board composition and structureeffectiveness of Board processes information and functioning etc.